sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat> ("/ChatWithNiceBoat", () => new Chat (" Nice boat."));
 ```

-You can add any WebSocket service with the specified path to the service to your `WebSocketServer` using the `WebSocketServer.AddWebSocketService<TWithNew>` or `WebSocketServer.AddWebSocketService<T>` method.
+You can add any WebSocket service to your `WebSocketServer` with the specified path to the service, using the `WebSocketServer.AddWebSocketService<TWithNew>` or `WebSocketServer.AddWebSocketService<T>` method.

 The type of `TWithNew` must inherit the `WebSocketService` class and must have a public parameterless constructor.